hi-joy-nz/hi-joy-nz.github.io/README.md

 ### Projects
 JoyBot (Python)
-- JoyBot was my first real Discord bot with many fun features, such as:
+- JoyBot was my first large Discord bot, containing:
   - Legacy text-based commands
   - A spawn and collection system, where users spawn and collect a variety of over 200 unique spawns
   - A truth or dare game